relab/optilog_artifacts/fig10_config/README.md

 ### HotStuff Framework Experiments

 The experiments described in Figure 10 use the [HotStuff repository](https://github.com/relab/hotstuff).
 These experiments are designed to run on a cluster, with each node hosting one or more replicas.
+We used Ubuntu 22.04 as the operating system on the nodes in the Cluster.

 #### Prerequisites